-The review will also provide an opportunity to discuss work experience opportunities that the student could access close to home during the holidays and start to talk about transition.
+The review will also provide an opportunity to discuss work experience opportunities that the student could access close to home during the holidays and start to talk about transition to life after college.

-In their second term, first and second year students will have a review meeting which will update the EHCP, where appropriate, and report on progress.
+In their second term, first and second year students will have a review meeting which will update their EHCP, where appropriate, and report on progress.
 Important: review meetings are driven by each student's local authority, and change to the EHCP can only be made with their approval.

-The college makes all the practical arrangements, and supports both parties.
+Derwen College makes all the practical arrangements, and supports both parties.

 Students will be supported to prepare for this meeting and take an active role throughout.
-The student's social worker and other named local agencies who support, e.g. Careers Advisor, will be invited and it is helpful if families can inform the college of any changes to their local named contacts.
+The student's social worker and other named local agencies who support, e.g. careers advisor, will be invited and it is helpful if families can inform the College of any changes to their local named contacts.

 In the first term of their final year, each student will have a transition meeting.
-This is similar to the review meeting, but focuses on options for the student's time after college.
+This is similar to the review meeting, but focuses on options for the student's time after College.
 Staff support students to prepare for this meeting and to take the lead role in deciding what they would like to do at the end of their programme.